zulip/zulip/templates/zerver/help/delete-a-stream.md

 {!go-to-the.md!} [Streams Deletion](/#administration/streams-list-admin)
 {!admin.md!}

-2. Find the stream you want to delete and click the **Delete stream** button to the right of it.
+2. Find the stream you want to delete, and click the **Delete stream** button to the right of it.

 3. Upon clicking on the **Delete stream** button, a confirmation window titled